QPThree/101d1/201/class-02.md

 The second selector we see is the **p** selector.
 The **p** elements in the HTML file this CSS applies to will receive a background color of "red", as indicated by the property / value pair inside the **p** selectors curly braces.
 While this may seem simple, it illustrates the power of CSS.
 CSS allows us to declare differenty styling for different elements in our page.
 The possibilities are endless!

-Import tip for now is to not worry or become overburdened with understanding exactly how your computer knows what "red" means or what a "font-family" is.
+Important tip for now is to not worry or become overburdened with understanding exactly how your computer knows what "red" means or what a "font-family" is.
 Know and trust that your computer and web browser understand what to do with these phrases.
 You can change font styles, colors, placement, and can even add borders and adjust positions on the page, all with CSS.
 Enjoy your time exploring the possiblities!

 ---
 <a name="javascript"></a>